jatkin-wasti/bash_notes/README.md

 - ``ps aux`` shows the processes that are running regardless from where they have been executed
 - Can kill a process with `kill {process id}`
+  - `kill -9` will kill a process and cannot be blocked
 - Can make a process run in the background with `&` e.g. `{process start} &` so that you can still use the terminal

+## Bash and Bash Variables
+### Define Dynamically
+- `HELLO=THIS_AMAZING_STRING`
+- call the variable with a `$`
+  - `echo $HELLO`
+- Only available on the current process (the terminal that is open)
+### Environment Variables
+- If you want a variable to exit every time you open the terminal, you need to add it to a path that is read on start up
+  - This can be in .bashrc or .profile
+  - Don't want to add to both as that isn't DRY, therefore make .profile look and read .bashrc and then only write in .bashrc
+### Bash Path
+- Group of files that are read and executed on start up
+- This makes it a good location to set variables that can be used by child processes
+- To be used by child processes, it's useful to `export` the variable in the path